 Closed landfills are a long-term liability for municipalities because they can create environmental and other problems that negatively impact residents, visitors, and others.
 Landfill owners, including municipalities, are responsible for the costs to cleanup environmental contamination.
 Therefore, it is important that municipal officials are aware of the location and condition of all the closed landfills in their community.
-Many towns have more than one closed landfill - one that long-time residents remember using (often near the location of the current transfer station) and one or more that was used before that one opened.
+Many Vermont towns have more than one closed landfill - one that long-time residents remember using (often near the location of the current transfer station) and one or more that was used before that one opened.
 Municipal officials need to know about and maintain all of them.

 This Closed Landfill Best Management Practices (BMP) Guide is designed to help municipal officials understand the actions they should take to reduce the potential environmental contamination from closed landfills and to protect the health and safety of their community.
-Note that regulated landfills have additional requirements that are outlined on page 7 of this document.
+Note that landfills that ceased operations after the Solid Waste Act of 1987, have additional requirements that are outlined on page 7 of this document.